 Students interested in the IH training program and in receiving the funding offered by the Heartland Center must enroll in one of the following degree programs:

-PhD students must complete the requirements for the PhD in Occupational and Environmental Health along with the following courses:
+PhD students must complete the requirements for the MS in Occupational and Environmental Health along with the following courses:

 IH PhD Training Program required courses